max-torch/National-Parks-Data_Science-Biodiversity/index.md

 # Predators, Diet, and Trophic Levels of Our Species

 After doing some internet research we've found information on the diet and predators of each of our species, which helped us assign trophic levels.
 We are only doing our best to assign trophic levels.
 In reality, there are many nuances and things to consider, such as a species being at different trophic levels throughout its life, like a tadpole that becomes a frog.
-We have two visualizations; a treemap(*Species information on hover*), and a trophic pyramid.
+We have two visualizations; a treemap(*Species information on mouse hover, or tap and hold on mobile*), and a trophic pyramid.

 <iframe src="Treemap2.html" width="100%" height="768" title="Treemap2" style="border:none"></iframe>